Planning Obligations SPD

 SAMMs and SANGs monitoring fee

-A combined SAMMs and SANGs monitoring fee of £135 per application will be applied but for major developments where payments are secured via S106 agreements, it is 5% of the chargeable amount of this obligation.
-See Section 21.0 The Council’s approach to Monitoring for more information.
+A combined SAMMs and SANGs monitoring fee of £135 per application will be applied for minor applications.
+This monitoring fee is payable on commencement of the development.
+For major developments, the fee will be 5% of the contribution amount subject to the overall cap on monitoring fees in accordance with Section 21.0 The Council’s approach to Monitoring for more information.

-This administration fee is added to the S106 Monitoring Fee to cover the cost of monitoring and reporting on delivery of that Section 106 obligation.
+This administration fee will cover the cost of monitoring and reporting on compliance with the relevant SAMMs and SANGs obligations.
 The administration fee may be reviewed by the Council in the future.

 Up to date information on the SAMMs and SANGs tariffs will be available on the Council’s website.